-The golden island, the green island, the coral island - that is Zlarin.
-A small rocky island famous in the past for the collecting of red coral.
-The aroma of rosemary, not a car in sight and there is divine peace.
-Yachtsmen will appreciate the unspoilt nature and the exceptionally clean sea.
+The golden island, the green island, the coral island — this is Zlarin.
+A small rocky island once famous for the collection of red coral, the air is filled with the scent of rosemary here and as there is not a car in sight, it is wonderfully peaceful.
+Sailors will appreciate the unspoilt nature and the exceptionally clean sea.

 Along the southwest coast from Zaporat Bay to Lopata Cape, it is stunning.
-The underwater cathedral is breathtaking, with its network of interconnected sea caves, as well as a beautiful underwater wall in front of Široka bay with its rich and varied fauna and flora.
+The breathtaking "Cathedral" (Katedrala), a system of interconnected caves, is one of Croatia's top diving sites, as is the beautiful underwater wall in front of Široka bay with its rich and varied fauna and flora.

 In the north, don’t miss the picturesque harbour of Božava surrounded by pine groves where you can moor at the inner harbour or the outer wharf.
-In the bay north of Božava there is a marine tunnel, where you can moor at the entrance.
+In the bay north of Božava there is a submarine tunnel, where you can also moor at the entrance.

 The Telašćica Nature Park is located on the southeast of the island.
 There are over 400 plant species and 300 species of animals, including those endemic, which can’t be found elsewhere.

-Also worth seeing is the salt lake Mir.
+Also worth seeing is the Mir salt lake.
 It is about 2 km long, shallow and has a high salt concentration due to gradual evaporation of the water.
-In the spring it is even warmer than the sea.
+In the spring, it is even warmer than the sea.

 In Kornati you pay according to the length of your boat and you’ll make significant savings if you get your tickets in advance.
 Tickets to all national parks can be purchased online at the Croatian National Parks website.

-In the spring, the sea can still be cold and it is good to be prepared for it.
-The felt air temperature, due to windchill and humidity, can be much lower.
-You’ll enjoy yachting to its utmost when you’re dry and warm.
-So what should you pack?
+In the spring, the sea can still be cold and it is good to be prepared.
+Due to windchill and humidity, the felt air temperature, can be much lower.
+You’ll get the most enjoyment out of yachting when you’re dry and warm.
+So, what should you pack?